SiminaB/Fdr-regression/README.md

 Some of the code is parallelized in order to substantially speed it up.
 Please note that this is only checked on a Windows machine and adjustments may need to be made for other operating systems and for machines with different numbers of cores.

 Note that the simulation code and the bootstrapping code can be particularly computationally intensitive and some of the files may take several hours to run.
-(Can compare date last modified for .Rnw files and .pdf files to obtain an estimate.)
 Some of the output files are not included, due to reposity size limitations.

 The directory structure is as follows: